nzkelvin/nzkelvin.github.io/_posts/2019-12-17-ocr-id-card-detection-in-d365-native-app.markdown

 My colleague also [documented the steps in Chinese](https://blog.csdn.net/vic0228/article/details/103496255).

 ### It Only Fails in Andriod!
-What is a worst bug?
+What is a worst bug for a developer?
 I definitely feel like pulling my hair out when something fail silently and there is no way to debug.

 Initially, I couldn't get the Aliyun endpoint to respond on the Android version of the app.
 The same functionality worked beautifully on a Windows 10 version of App (Dynamics 365 for tablet).
 The failure on Android was quiet and I just couldn't find a way to remote debug.

 ### Inconsistancy between Android and Windows 10 native apps
+In order to test the OCR endpoints quickly, I decided to make web API calls directly from the frontend.

 If you want to make a XMLHttpRequest call from Dynamics 365 frontend via JavaScript.
-The Windows 10 native app will quite happily call a HTTP URL.
+The Windows 10 native app will quite happily call an HTTP URL.
 However, the Android native app will accept nothing less than an HTTPS URL and it will fail SILENTLY on an HTTP URL!!!

 ### Remote Debug the Dynamics 365 Native App or Trying
 The 'Dynamics 365 for Operations' app has remote debugging capability.
 You can have [the remote debugging super power](https://www.linkedin.com/pulse/dynamics-365-unified-operations-mobile-app-debugging-yadav/) by downloading and installing a special version of the app.
 You cannot do so from standard app Stores.
 Downloading Apk files are the way to go.

 Unfortunately, the 'Dynamics 365 for phones' app doesn't have the special version.
 Please let me know if you have a way to remote debug the Android app directly.
 Thanks in advance!

 ## Other Cool Frontend UX functionalities the D365 Native App supports
 * captureAudio